Tellus/events-by-webhook/README.md

 ## Typescript

 The library comes with its own Typescript definitions (heck, it's **written** in Typescript!), so you won't need any from DefinitelyTyped.

+## Wishlist

+Stuff we'd like to add down the road:

+#### Self-healing topology

+The network's design relies on one or more central servers relaying information throughout the network.
+What happens if central servers disappear?

+#### ZeroConf

+It's impossible to set up ZeroConf on solutions running on the internet, but for LAN setups, using libs for it.

+#### Distributed event propagation

+Having central nodes propagate all events is a clear bottleneck.
+If the propagation task is distributed evenly throughout, propagation capacity increases markedly.